rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 file, typically a Rust source file.
 Test files have a particular
 structure:

-- then they should have some kind of
+- They should have some kind of
   [comment explaining what the test is about](#explanatory_comment);
 - next, they can have one or more [header commands](#header_commands), which are special comments that the test interpreter knows how to interpret.